SubhMSFT/Getting-Hands-Dirty-CassandraAPI-CosmosDB/README.md

 - Providing provisioned throughput (RU) at Keyspace level.
 - Creating an Apache Cassandra Table in Azure Cosmos DB using API for Cassandra.
 - Providing provisioned throughput (RU) at table level.
 - Best practices for creating a Primary Key in Cassandra (which includes 1 partitionKey + 0 or more Clustering Columns).
-An in-depth technical discussion on Apache Cassandra Data Model is beyond the scope of this document, but if you're seriously interested, then I highly recommend going through the links in 'Further Study' section.
+An in-depth technical discussion on Apache Cassandra Data Model is beyond the scope of this document, but if you're seriously interested, then I highly recommend going through the links in [Further Study](#links-for-further-study).
 - Creating a table with a single Primary Key.
 - Creating a table with a *Compound* Primary Key for a use-case wherein a single Primary Key will not work.
 - Inserting data into both tables: uprofile.user and weather.data.